 The area is also populated by more than a handful of regulated oil facilities.
 The CPS-GRP was last updated in July 2007 but it neither includes detailed 2-page response information sheets in Chapter 4 nor information about oil spill risks in Chapter 2.
-The anticipated release date of the updated plan is summer 2017.
+The anticipated release date of the updated plan is spring 2018.

 (July 2007) (PDF 8.1 MB)

 In between plan updates, GRP strategies are tested during drills and actual spill events.
 The results of these tests may require changes to certain response strategies, notification strategies, staging areas, or boat launch locations.
 Eventually, these changes will be fully incorporated into the plan.
 Until that time, please use the updated strategy and information sheets below in lieu of that provided for similarly numbered locations in the published plan.

 If you have any questions, suggestions for improvement, or find errors in this document, submit comments online at http://www.rrt10nwac.com/Comment, email to Ecology at GRPs@ecy.wa.gov, or forward your comments via U.S. Mail to the following agencies:

 Seattle, WA 98134-1192